Undergraduate Policies and Statements

 Medical Issues

-to read about the University’s policy on medical accommodation.
-In the event of illness, you should contact Academic Counselling as soon as possible.
-The Academic Counsellors will determine, in consultation with the student, whether or not accommodation should be requested.
+The University recognizes that a student’s ability to meet their academic responsibilities may, on occasion, be impaired by medical illness.
+Please refer to the university's policy on Medical Accomodation.
+In the event of illness, you should contact Academic Advising as soon as possible.
+The Academic Advisors will determine, in consultation with the student, whether or not accommodation should be requested.
 They will subsequently contact the instructors in the relevant courses about the accommodation.
 Once the instructor has made a decision about whether to grant an accommodation, the student should contact his/her instructors to determine a new due date for tests, assignments, and exams.

 Missed Tests, Midterms, and Exams